mark-thompson01/running-powershell-on-ubuntu/README.md

 - How to install PowerShell on Linux Ubuntu
 - How to run PowerShell cmdlets in a Linux environment
 - How to get started with PowerShell scripting in a Linux environment
-- How to build and run cross-platform script
+- How to build and run cross-platform PowerShell scripts

 ---